Arkalyk

 The Arkalyk Business Centre describes today's Arkalyk as "a city of miners, of regional administrators, and people excited to live in a regional center".
 Historically Arkalyk was a centre for the Soviet space programme.
 Cosmonauts would land on the huge central Kazakh steppe and come back to Arkalyk before heading to the Baikonur, the Soviet Union's premier "space city".
 Arkalyk is served by Arkalyk Airport.

 The city is linked by rail communication with the regional center (terminal station on a branch Esil - Derzhavinsk - Arkalyk).
 Roads Kostanay - Arkalyk tarmac, but is severely broken in the state.
 Roads Zhezkazgan - Arkalyk ground, in the wet weather becomes difficult even for freight transport because of mud.
-There is an airport (located 6 kilometers north-east of the city), capable of class aircraft Tu-154, Tu-134, etc. In Soviet times, it carried out flights to many cities in Kazakhstan, but since the mid-1990s an airport has been practically abandoned and used only sporadically during the search and rescue for the planting of manned spaceaids.
+There is an airport (located 6 kilometers north-east of the city), capable of class aircraft Tu-154, Tu-134, etc. In Soviet times, it carried out flights to many cities in Kazakhstan, but since the mid-1990s an airport has been practically abandoned and used only sporadically during the search and rescue for the planting of crewed spaceaids.